talkierbox/flowzero/README.md

 [![tests](https://github.com/talkierbox/flowzero/actions/workflows/ci.yml/badge.svg)](https://github.com/talkierbox/flowzero/actions)
 # FlowZero

 FlowZero is a search-augmented reinforcement-learning agent, inspired by AlphaZero, designed to solve _Flow Free_ puzzles from first principles.
-It combines a hand-rolled Monte Carlo Tree Search (PUCT) with a lightweight ResNet policy-value network in an Expert-Iteration loop, while relying on established libraries only for tensor operations, logging, and continuous integration.
+It combines a hand-rolled Monte Carlo Graph Search with a lightweight ResNet policy-value network in an Expert-Iteration loop, while relying on established libraries only for tensor operations, logging, and continuous integration.

 ---